jasperyzh/sirsandwich/docs/email-templates.md

         <p>Thank you for joining Sirsandwich Shop!
 We're excited to have you as part of our sandwich-loving community.</p>

-        <p>To get started and secure your account, please confirm your email address by clicking the button below:</p>
+        <p>To get started and secure your account, please confirm your email address using the link below:</p>

         <div style="text-align: center;">
             <a href="{{ .ConfirmationURL }}" class="button">Confirm Email Address</a>